bocoup/webpack-workshop/content/00-core/04-webpack-plugins/content/01-extract-text-webpack-plugin.md

 ```

 On the new plugins list, we initialize the ExtractTextPlugin and tell which file we want to create with the extracted css.
 In this case it will be set as `bundle.css`.

-The `output.publicPath` we set before will be reused here.

----